-SI-Research is trying to mobilise the various social aspects differently than conventional methods, to create more robust, socially accepted, and sustainable solutions.
-One of those approaches is the transdisciplinary engagement of stakeholder groups, i. e. often societal actors.
+SI-research postulates to create more socially robust and accepted sustainable solutions than conventional approaches.
+One of the ways to contribute to such solutions is the transdisciplinary engagement and inclusion of stakeholder groups, i. e. often societal actors in the research process.
 That said, not every transdisciplinary approach follows the same standards; two of the more important parameters are how central their involvement in the study was and the nature of their involvement.
 The nature of involvement indicates the scope of the interaction with the stakeholders, which ranges from a simple contributory involvement to a full-scale co-creation approach.
-Numerous sources indicate that the deeper the involvement, the better the generated results.
+Numerous sources indicate that the deeper the involvement, the better the generated results in terms of relevance, applicability and uptake.
 Therefore, we assume that

 H4.2: the nature of the transdisciplinary involvement of target groups in the research projects is all the more pivotal the higher the level of deliberate planning of benefits for the target group(s).